anushree200/anushree200/README.md

 # 🌟 Hey, I'm Anushree! 🌟

 I’m a dedicated software developer with a passion for creating impactful solutions through code.
-My focus is on leveraging **Python**, **JavaScript**, and **machine learning** to build innovative projects that solve real-world problems.
+My focus is to build innovative projects that solve real-world problems.
 I’m always eager to learn, collaborate, and contribute to the tech community.

 ## 🛠️ Current Projects & Skills
 - **Exploration**: Developing projects using **Python** and **JavaScript** to enhance my full-stack development skills.